Chaitalykundu/Web-Development/02-CSS/01-Basic/07-Margin/theory.md

 &nbsp;

-There are four types to specify the margin property.
+There are four ways to specify the margin property.
 You can use one of them.

 - margin: 50px 100px 150px 200px;
 - margin: 50px 100px 150px;